 In the public sector, the development of interdependent and complex (new) service offerings is increasingly managed in service innovation portfolios.
 Fragmentation of the resulting service offering is often caused by too strong a focus on managing (new) service development ((N)SD) projects individually.
 As a consequence, many public organizations do not provide a coherent service offering to their end-users.
 A portfolio mind-set at the organizational level has been shown to contribute to a better integration of the portfolio.
-Using value constellation theory, this article investigates the role of a portfolio mind-set at the project sexecuted as part of a portfolio, and their ability to oversee the portfolio.
+Using value constellation theory, this article investigates the role of a portfolio mind-set at the project level, i.e., the awareness of project managers of outcome interdependencies between projects executed as part of a portfolio, and their ability to oversee the portfolio.
 With an online survey, data were collected from 103 (N)SD project managers in the public sector.
 Partial Least Squares-Structural Equation Modelling (PLS-SEM) software was used to analyze the data.
 A portfolio mind-set at the project level leads to higher value-in-use.
-Reflexivity (evaluation), formal communication, collaboration, and market immersion were identified as antecedents of a portfolio mind-set at the project level leads to the project level.
+Reflexivity (evaluation), formal communication, collaboration, and market immersion were identified as antecedents of a portfolio mind-set at the project level level.